eworm-de/routeros-scripts/doc/telegram-chat.md

     /ip/address/remove [ find where interface=eth ];

+### Mind command runtime

+The command is run in background while the script waits for it - about 20 seconds at maximum.
+A command exceeding that time continues to run in background, but the output in the message is missing or truncated then.

 ### Sending commands to a group

 Adding a bot to a group allows it to send messages to that group.
 To allow